kvcummins/kvcummins.github.io/_posts/2013-09-20-back-again-again.md

 ## This isn't [Dwarf Fortress](http://www.bay12games.com/dwarves)...

 No overhanging learning cliff here.
 There's still things for me to pick up, but once I get comfortable with Markdown, I should be able to crank out content with greater ease.
 Some time with Liquid should put me on track for tweaking my theme.
-And tracking down providers for various services may take some time (I'm using [IntenseDebate](http://www.intensedebate.com) as my comments service, just because I'm a rebel and don't want to use Disqus.)
+And tracking down providers for various services may take some time (I'm using Google+ as my comments service, just because I'm a rebel and don't want to use Disqus.)

 So settle in, let the world generate, and hopefully this won't end in a pool of magma and vomit...